Update a Record

 You pass a record in JSON format in the request body.
 You can find details on how to represent a record in JSON format in Representation of a Record in JSON Format.

-To make it possible for the record to be found by MYOB Acumatica, you can use any of the following approaches:
+To make it possible for the record to be found by MYOB Acumatica, you can specify any of the following:

-• Specify the values of the key fields in the record representation in JSON format.
+• The values of the key fields in the record representation in JSON format.

-• Specify the value of the ID property in the record representation in JSON format.
+• The value of the ID property in the record representation in JSON format.

-• Specify the filtering conditions that identify the record in the $filter parameter of the method.
+• The filtering conditions that identify the record in the $filter parameter of the method.
 For details on the parameter, see the Parameters section in this topic.

 Response Status Codes